Alfresco/docs-alfresco/content-services/latest/using/outside.md

 You can work with files without actually being in the Alfresco Share interface.

 Your administrator can map the repository so that you can access your content using Windows Explorer or a desktop shortcut.
-If you are working in this way, then there will be up to three additional files shown on each level of the Alfresco Content Services file structure:
+If you are working in this way, then there will be up to three additional files shown on each level of the Content Services file structure:

 * __CheckInOut.exe
 * __ShowDetails.exe